uesseu/ninwavelets/README.md

 And I noticed, it may be good for Morlet Wavelet too.
 The result resembles that of mne python.

-This is a brand new project, and under heavily development(Mainly on my Sunday).
+This is a brand new project, and under heavily development(Mainly on Sunday).
 Destructive changes may be made.

-# Exsamples
+# Examples
 GMW is similar to morlet wavelet, if you use default param.
 You can calculate complex value, abosolute value and power.